y2236li/Brief-ML-and-DL-Projects/README.md

 [back to top](#backtotop)

 The project aims to train a lander to land on a pad by deep Q learning <br>

+Agent State:
+> Postion of lander: represented by pixel postion and info

 Agent Actions:
 > 0: Do nothing